aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-rest-api/_index.md

 ## **REST API method list**

 The Aspose.HTML Cloud API is a REST-based API for wide usability on the web across platforms.
-The REST API uses existing HTTP methods, such as GET  POST and DELETE.
+The REST API uses existing HTTP methods, such as GET, POST and DELETE.

 All URIs are relative to https://api.aspose.cloud/v4.0/html.